its-anshikapatel/React.js/README.md

 ---

-🧠 8.
+🧠 54.
 What is Code Splitting in React and why is it important?

-👉 Answer:
+👉 **Answer:**

 Code splitting breaks your app into smaller chunks, so users don’t need to load the entire JS bundle at once.